-When it comes to the negative traits of people who have a thinking communication style, thinkers tend to:
+When contemplating the negative traits of people with this communication style, keep in mind that these individuals tend to:

 How to talk with a thinker

-The key point to know when talking with a thinker is to aim to make the interaction accurate.
+When talking with a thinker, the key is to make the interaction accurate.

-- put what you’ve agreed on in writing;
+- Put what you’ve agreed on in writing, and

 Two history professors are discussing the lesson plans for the following week.

-Considering that they both fit the description of thinkers in terms of their communication style, they’re avoiding small talk, focusing on precise details (e.g. the number of minutes they plan to spend on each class activity), and writing down what they agreed on, as they agree on it.
+Since they both fit the description of thinkers in terms of their communication style, they avoid small talk, focusing on precise details (e.g. the number of minutes they plan to spend on each class activity), and writing down what they agreed on, as they agree on it.

 How to be a better communicator when you’re a thinker

-The biggest communication challenge of thinkers is that they’re too entrenched in facts and figures.
+The biggest communication challenge for thinkers is that they’re too entrenched in facts and figures.
 They could benefit from loosening up from time to time.

 To become better communicators, thinkers should:

-- learn to step away from details and look at a bigger picture;
+- Learn to step away from details and look at the bigger picture,

-- strive to become more open to change/risk.
+- Strive to become more open to change, and

 Directors are characterized by a controlling and direct communication style.